Frannie1020/Huffman-coding/README.md

  For each version of the program, a diagram of the function call relationships, a diagram of the flow processing relationships and a textual description of them are required in the lab report;
  For each version of the program, the source code needs to be given in the lab report.
 For checking purposes, the proportion of comments in the code should be 20% of the total number of lines;
  For the C++ version of the program, a class relationship diagram needs to be given.
-Marking criteria for the lab report, including the following:
- whether the experimental report is standardised
- whether the content of the lab report is detailed
- whether the lab report contains function call diagrams, flowcharts, class diagrams and their textual descriptions
- whether the code comments in the lab report meet the requirements
- whether the program is correct
- whether the program is written in strict accordance with the principle of sub-functions
- how well the C++ version of the program is coupled in terms of class relationships
- whether the implementation of the program takes into account the large file case